SentyFunBall/valour-vapp/README.md

 # Valour VAPP
-Valour VAPP: The community built coding language. https://discord.gg/BZmH2tu9gB
+Valour VAPP: The community built block coding language for Valour. https://discord.gg/BZmH2tu9gB

 Valour is an open-source, modern chat client which focuses on privacy and security while implementing features that bring it beyond the norm. https://github.com/SpikeViper/Valour